menu

 Occupations and Workforce

-Olar is a blue-collar town, with 35.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Olar, you'll notice that it is more blue-collar than most other communities in America.
+35.19% of Olar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Olar is a town of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Olar who work in office and administrative support (18.52%), farm management occupations (16.67%), and healthcare (14.81%).

 Setting & Lifestyle